DanGraves1/DanGraves1.github.io/index.md

 ### University of Leeds (Lifelong Learning Centre, 2023-)

+- LLLC0211: Introduction to Mathematics and Statistics for Business.
+Lecturer.
 - LLLC0203: Introduction to Physics.
 Lecturer.
 - LLLC0197: Introduction to Mathematics.
 Tutorial demonstrator.
 - LLLC0185: Waves and Particles.
 Lecturer.